Kimberly García

 Gabriela Kimberly García León (born 19 October 1993) is a female racewalker from Peru.
-She won gold medals in the women's 20 kilometres walk and 35 km walk at the 2022 World Athletics Championships, becoming the first Peruvian medallist in championships history and the first Latin American to earn two titles at the same World Athletics Championships.
+She won gold medals in the 20 kilometres walk and 35 km walk at the 2022 World Athletics Championships, becoming the first ever Peruvian world medallist and the first Latin American to earn two titles at the same World Athletics Championships.
+García is the South American record holder for the longer event.

-García represented Peru in the women's 20 kilometres walk at the 2016 Rio Olympics and 2020 Tokyo Olympics.
-She holds South American record in the 35 km walk and three Peruvian national records (10,000 m walk, 10 km walk and 20 km walk).
+She represented Peru in the women's 20 kilometres walk at the 2016 Rio and 2020 Tokyo Olympics.
+She also holds three Peruvian national records (10,000 m walk, 10 km walk and 20 km walk).

 Early life

 Kimberly García comes from the Inca nation and was born in Huancayo in central Peru.
 Her family has always been linked to race walking, so she started training when she was 5 years old, following in the footsteps of her cousin.

 Career

 As a 12-year-old García won the 5 kilometres race walk at the Peruvian Race Walking Under-18 Championships and Peruvian U18 Championships.
 Three years later, in 2009, she took victory in the 10 km walk U20 event of the Peruvian Race Walking Championships.
 She was seventh at the 2010 Youth Olympic Games held in Singapore (5000 m walk).

 At 19, she claimed the gold medal in the 20 km walk at the 2013 Pan American Race Walking Cup.
 García won also the event at the 2014 South American Race Walking Championships.
 In May that year, she set her first South American record (20 km) in Taicang, China.
 García placed 14th in the event at the 2016 Rio Olympics.
 After the Games, she considered retiring from professional athletics due to the lack of support from private companies.

 In 2017, she achieved the highest position of Peruvian athlete in a World Athletics Championships, finishing seventh in the 20 km walk at the Championships in London.

 In 2019, García won the silver medal in the event at the Pan American Games staged in Lima.
 In December that year, she was named Athlete of the Year by the Peruvian Athletics Sport Federation.

 She qualified for the event but failed to finish the 20 km walk at the postponed 2020 Tokyo Olympics.